tjhorner/gtfs-janitor/README.md

 - Generalization for other GTFS feeds
 - Architectural improvements
   - The project only has a very loose structure that will be difficult to refactor in the future.
 More thought should be put into the architecture so it is easier to maintain and extend.
+  - There are currently no automated tests.
+This is important especially for the matching algorithm; we should write tests in order to maintain data integrity and prevent regressions.

 ## License